 What percentage of high school graduates enroll in college?
 How does Minnesota compare nationally in terms of college participation?

-In fall 2011, approximately 69 percent of Minnesota high school graduates enrolled in a postsecondary institution the fall following graduation.
-Seventy-four percent of college-going Minnesota high school graduates attended a Minnesota postsecondary institution, while 26 percent attended postsecondary institutions outside Minnesota.
+In fall 2013, approximately 67 percent of Minnesota high school graduates enrolled in a postsecondary institution the fall following graduation.
+Seventy-two percent of college-going Minnesota high school graduates attended a Minnesota postsecondary institution; 28 percent attended postsecondary institutions outside Minnesota.

 After peaking in 2010, Minnesota high school graduates are projected to show a steady decline until 2017.
 From 2017 to 2023, the number will increase slightly.
 The new high school graduate projections were developed by the Minnesota State Demographic Center for the Office of Higher Education.